Juliá–Colonna epoxidation

 The Juliá–Colonna epoxidation is an asymmetric poly-leucine catalyzed nucleophilic epoxidation of electron deficient olefins in a triphasic system.
 The reaction was reported by Sebastian Juliá at the Chemical Institute of Sarriá in 1980, with further elaboration by both Juliá and Stefano Colonna (Istituto di Chimica Industriale dell'Università, Milan, Italy).

 The Juliá–Colonna Epoxidation of a chalcone proceeds with poly-L-leucine and hydrogen peroxide in generic triphasic conditions.
 Image adapted from Juliá et al.

 In the original triphasic protocol, the chalcone substrate is soluble in the organic phase, generally toluene or carbon tetrachloride.
 The alkaline hydrogen peroxide oxidant is soluble primarily in the aqueous phase, and the reaction occurs at the insoluble polymer layer at the interface of the two phases.
 Alternative biphasic and monophasic protocols have been developed with increased substrate accessibility and reaction rate.

 The efficient enantioselective catalytic epoxidation under mild conditions is of great synthetic utility.
 Not only are epoxides effective synthons for a range of transformations, they have a significant presence in natural products structures.
 Furthermore, the reaction has been effectively scaled up to industrially useful levels, with work conducted notably by Bayer and Evonik.
-Finally, the enzyme-like activity of the poly-amino acid segments is suggestive of a role of the reaction in the prebiotic origin of life.
+Finally, the enzyme-like activity of the poly-amino acid segments is interesting to researchers in the field of abiogenesis.